Phone Number▒▒▒▒▒▒▒▒ 31

 And Laugardalslaug also has a large gym with more expensive spa (website hidden)_default.aspx

 The Blue Lagoon is about 40min drive from Reykjavik on the way to KEF airport.
 I would recommend going there.
 It is very touristic but also very unique.
 Their website lists which times of the day are better than other to avoid traffic.
-The base entrance fee is around 40 Euros, which is about 10 times higher than most other geothermal pools charge but I would say it's still worth the experience.
+As of September 2015 the base entrance fee is 35 Euros and in summer it is 50 Euros.

 Traveling in or around ICELAND: